-After lengthy deliberation and many conversations back and forth, the design was finally put into place and prototypes were made to be tested- the 183cm EXP 119-88-102.
-The ski has a longer sidecut length with a subtle tip rocker and relaxed upturn, and offers a flatter tail with pin-tail style taper.
+Built for skiers exploring deep into remote locations looking for a smaller underfoot, fun, lightweight, easy-to-ski expedition style ski.
+The EXP is just that, with dimensions of 119-88-102.
+This expedition ski has a longer sidecut length with a subtle tip rocker and relaxed upturn, and offers a flatter tail with pin-tail style taper.
 One of the major design elements that you will notice in the EXP is the amount of taper from tip to tail.
 In other words, the tail is 17 mm narrower than the tip.
 Why?
 This being an expedition class ski we wanted a design that offered the option for an easy quick turn across a steep fall line.
 A ski that wants to turn with ease.
-Though the 88 millimeter underfoot is narrow by Praxis standards, its purpose demands the ski to have some float and balance well in powder, and manage other variable off piste backcountry conditions.
+Though the 88 millimeter underfoot is narrow by Praxis standards, its purpose demands the ski to have some float and balance well in powder, and manage other variable off piste backcountry skiing conditions.
 The EXP has been engineered for optimal float and balance in these conditions.
 The broad and respectively fatter tip allows the skier to drive turns and ski with power, while its counterpart, the flat tail with notable taper allows for the power of a flatter tail on hard snow and gives the ski an element of forgiveness and ability to smear when sinking into soft snow, powder or variable wind affected sastrugi.

 EXP With Spalted Beech Veneer